GetResponse/DevZone/API/README.md

 ```

 _JSON error messages (if any):_ `Owner privilege missing`, `Missing account`, `Cannot modify owner account` (owner account cannot set status of itself or another owner account), `Invalid feature name`.

+**Warning**: Setting `send_limit` with and without removing previous limit behaves differently.
+Let's say you have account that was created in January.

+* in January `send_limit` was set to 1000, in February `send_limit` was set to 2000, in March `send_limit` was set to 3000
+* in January `send_limit` was set to 1000, in February previous `send_limit` was removed and new `send_limit` was set to 1000, in March previous `send_limit` was removed and new `send_limit` was set to 1000

+In both cases account can send 3000 emails within 3 months.
+But in first case account can use remaining pool from previous months (for example it can send 100 emails in January, 100 emails in February and 2800 emails in March) while in second case it is not possible.

+**Warning:** Never use batch call to reset previous limit and set a new one in one call because - according to the spec - server may process those two requests in any order.

 ##OPERATORS<a name="operators"/>